dzzh/elfstats/_includes/index.md

 The detailed installation instructions are provided in the readme files of the respective repositories.
 The readme's also contain basic configuration guides.

-[Elfstats wiki](https://github.com/dzzh/elfstats/wiki) will soon be extended with more detailed configuration and usage guides.
+You can also refer to [elfstatsd wiki](https://github.com/dzzh/elfstatsd/wiki) for configuration guide and report format specification and to [elfstats-munin wiki](https://github.com/dzzh/elfstats-munin/wiki) for the description of the available plugins.

 ##Support

-If you have troubles with deploying or configuring elfstats, refer to [wiki at GitHub](https://github.com/dzzh/elfstats/wiki).
-You may also [file an issue](https://github.com/dzzh/elfstats/issues) at the issue tracker or [contact a maintainer](mailto:zmicier.zaleznicenka@gmail.com) directly via email.
+If you have troubles with deploying or configuring elfstats, you may [file an issue](https://github.com/dzzh/elfstatsd/issues) desribing your problem at the issue tracker or [contact a maintainer](mailto:zmicier.zaleznicenka@gmail.com) directly via email.
 Feel free to share your thoughts and suggestions to improve the project!

 [elfstats]: https://github.com/dzzh/elfstats
 [elfstats-env]: https://github.com/dzzh/elfstats-env